Worthle/CMPE591-HomeWorks-Levent/README.md

   <img src="/time_plots/DCNN_Error_Plot.png" alt="DCNN LOSS" width="300" style="display: inline-block;"/>
 </p>

   It can be seen that the curves converging to a minimum point.
-One this I couldn't understand is that why the validation loss is always less than training loss.
+One this I couldn't understand is that why the validation loss is less than training loss for Position Estimation Models.
 Also, for Positon estimation, both models work really good with Loss is around <0.005.
 But for Image generation, not that great.
 Generally, all three models are sufficient enough to be described as a "trained model".
 - Another issue I have faces is the size.
 I couldn't make enough trails for DCNN primarily due to the size of the data and model.
 I couldn't even work on the total 800 training data due to this.
 But I could get some sensible outcome from each model so I believe it is sufficient.
 - Every single hyper parameter like kernel size or stride of convolution layers, hidden ayer size, activation functions etc. are selected after many trials.
 The final ones are, as far as I can try, the best ones.